 It may sound very straightforward right now, but the truth is scraping websites is not an easy task.
 See, most websites do not like bot crawlers repeatedly accessing their content for any reason.
 Almost all websites nowadays have some sort of bot detection program or algorithm that will instantly block any suspicious activity, and web scrapers can easily trigger these types of security.
 This is why choosing the most suitable scraper will significantly affect your data mining success.

-As someone looking to extract valuable data throughout the internet, you will essentially require a tool capable of accomplishing the task efficiently.
-Web Scraping is a resource-intensive endeavor and can be tricky without the proper knowledge on what factors you need to consider when looking for a scraping tool.
+As someone looking to extract valuable data throughout the internet, you will require a tool capable of accomplishing the task efficiently.
+Web Scraping is a resource-intensive endeavor and can be tricky without the proper knowledge of what factors you need to consider when looking for a scraping tool.
 There are several things to keep in mind when deciding, so we have listed some meaningful insights.

 Quality of Proxies - As a data miner or analyst, you will have to be wary of CAPTCHAs and other bot detection algorithms deployed by websites as they can prevent you from achieving your goals.
 CAPTCHAs are made to stop bots and web scrapers from sending too many requests from one source via automation and can effectively be bypassed or avoided using rotating proxies.

 Customer Support - It is not an actual feature of the tool but is an important part of the overall experience when availing of a service or product.
 It is a necessary function of any business if they want to have successful products or services.
-As a customer, you deserve to have a good customer support experience, especially with products like a web scraper, where most of the functions are in the backend and will usually require technical knowledge to troubleshoot.
+As a customer, you deserve to have a good customer support experience, especially with data mining tools like a web scraper, where most of the functions are in the backend and will usually require technical knowledge to troubleshoot.